rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 Org -> OU -> AWS Account

+## AWS Resource Access Manager (RAM)

+Service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.

+- Can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.

 ## Service Control Polices

 Policies that can be attached to Organization, OUs, or Individual Accounts _inherits down the tree_

-_manamgement/master account is not affected by SCPs_
+_management/master account is not affected by SCPs_

 _They limit what the account can do including the account root user_